-On home game days only, students in athletics may wear their official RA warm-up shirt (i.e., not their jersey).
+On home game days only, students in athletics may wear their official RA warm-up shirt or other approved shirt.
 All other uniform requirements apply.
 The athletic director or administration may remove this privilege from a student at any point if it is abused.